• Skip to primary navigation

 Can I use red cabbage in this recipe?

-I don't recommend it.
-Red cabbage is great for braising, but is a little sweeter than other cabbages.
+No. Red cabbage is excellent for braising, but is a little sweeter than other cabbages.
 It goes better with apple cider vinegar than cream.

 Best Ever French Braised Cabbage Recipe